What is Vipassana Meditation?

 What Are The Goals Of Vipassana Meditation?

 One of the main goals of Vipassana meditation is to stop reacting to experiences and sensations.
 In practice, this is extremely difficult, since we are “programmed” to react to what happens to us.
-Reactions guide us towards the good but tell us to avoid the bad.
+Reactions guide us toward the good but tell us to avoid the bad.
 When we stop reacting to sensations, we are fighting against our own constitution.

 Instead of reacting, Vipassana teaches us to observe the sensations “objectively”.